weblab-class/kiwi/README.md

 # kiwi

 Habits tracker designed to help you reach your health and fitness goals.
-Developed for MIT web-lab.
+Developed for MIT web.lab.